 Green Island, on Australia’s Great Barrier Reef, presents a special opportunity to be able to stay in a five star luxury resort, on a real coral cay that is part of the actual reef system itself.
-This means that when you step out of your hotel room, you are standing in part of the living reef environment.
+This means that when you step out of your hotel room, you are able to see part of the living reef environment in all its glory.
 When you walk along the beach you can encounter a colony of nesting seabirds or a nesting turtle.
-When you step from the beach into the clear water, you are immediately snorkelling on the living reef itself.
+Stepping from the beach into the clear water, you are immediately snorkelling on the living reef itself.
 This is an opportunity that few island and reef lovers can resist.

 The resort on Green Island meets the highest standards in both ecological sustainability and in the provision of luxury accommodation and surroundings.
 Guest numbers are strictly limited to reduce the impact of tourism on the surroundings and the resort itself provides a five star experience.
 The resort has only 46 luxury suites.
 The island itself covers and area of around 15 hectares.
 It is completely surrounded by beach with a central forested region and it takes about an hour to circumnavigate at a leisurely pace.
-It is an important seabird rookery and there are usually many pairs of birds and several species found here.
-Green and Hawksbill turtles also breed here and you can often see them coming to the beach to lay their eggs or the baby hatchlings rushing down the beach to the water.
+Spot the seabird rookery where many pairs of birds and several species can be found.
+Green and Hawksbill turtles also breed on Green Island and you can often see them coming to the beach to lay their eggs or watch the baby hatchlings rushing down the beach into the water.

 The local weather around Green Island depends on the season.
 As it lies in the tropics, the wet season is humid and wet.
-The dry season extends between April and November and this is the best time to visit as the temperature and humidity are both at pleasant levels.
-If you want to see the Great Barrier Reef when you visit Australia, a stay on Green Island is the ideal way to incorporate this into your travel itinerary.
+The dry season extends between April and November, this is the best time to visit as the temperature and humidity are both pleasant.
+If you want to see the Great Barrier Reef, a stay on Green Island is the ideal way to see the spectacular reef.